Kartaverse/Kartaverse-Docs/docs/install.md

 ## Reactor Package Manager

-> To start using Kartaverse for BMD Resolve Studio/Fusion Studuo you need to get the [Reactor Package Manager](https://gitlab.com/WeSuckLess/Reactor) setup on your system.
+> To start using Kartaverse for BMD Resolve Studio/Fusion Studio you need to get the [Reactor Package Manager](https://gitlab.com/WeSuckLess/Reactor) setup on your system.

 For most users, it only takes a few minutes to get Reactor installed.